kyma-project/kyma/docs/service-mesh/05-05-production-profile.md

 ---

 By default, every Kyma deployment is installed with the Service Mesh provider Istio, using what is considered a development profile.
 In this case, this means that:
-  - Horizontal Pod Autoscaler (HPA) is enabled for all components, with the default numbers for replicas
+  - Horizontal Pod Autoscaler (HPA) is enabled for all components, with the default number for replicas.
   - All components have severely reduced resource quotas, which is an performance factor.

 This configuration is not considered production-ready.
 To use the Kyma Service Mesh in a production environment, configure Istio to use the production profile.

 ## The production profile

-The production profile introduces the following changes to the Istio Service mesh:
+The production profile introduces the following changes to the Istio Service Mesh:
-   - Resource quotas for all Istio components are increased:
+   - Resource quotas for all Istio components are increased.
-   - All Istio components have HPA enabled
+   - All Istio components have HPA enabled.
-   - HPA for Istio ingress-gateway has been customized:
+   - HPA for Istio Ingress Gateway has been customized:
      + Minimal number of replicas: `3`
-     + Maximal number of replicas: `10`
+     + Maximum number of replicas: `10`

 ## System requirements
 As the production profile is configured with increased performance it mind, the recommend system setup is different: